-The WHOIS data fields should be separately internationalized.
-Specifically, WHOIS output for domain names, sponsoring registrar, telephone/fax, email address should be internationalized as discussed above.
 Should WHOIS support multiple representations of the same registration data in different languages or scripts?
 Is it desirable to adopt a "must be present" representation of data, in conjunction with local character set support for the convenience of "local users"?

-The IRD-WG has identified four models for internationalizing registration data such contact information that includes registrant name, administrative contact, technical contact, and postal addresses.
+The IRD-WG has identified four models for internationalizing registration data such as contact information that includes registrant name, administrative contact, technical contact, and postal addresses.

 Model 1 requires registrants to provide their Whois data in a "must be present" script, currently in US-ASCII.
 Optionally, the registrars may also ask registrants to provide their contact information in a local language as well.
 If registrants also provide information in their local language, then this information should be displayed.
-The following figure illustrated this model.
+The following figure illustrates this model.

 '''

 $ whois -h idnwhois.registrarX.ru

 жук.рф

-$ whois -h idnwhois.registrarX.ru XN--F1AIOA.XN--P1AI
+$ whois -h idnwhois.registrarX.ru XN--F1AI0A.XN--P1AI

 % Registrar X WHOIS server

 % This query returned 1 object

 domain:

 жук.рф

-XN--F1AIOA.XN--P1AI

-domain-ace:
+domain-ace: XN--F1AI0A.XN--P1AI

 domain-variant:

 domain-v-ace:

 contact: Petr Ivanov (Петр Иванов)

 organisation: OSC "Cicle"

-Office 1, Lenin st., Kovrov
+address: Office 1, Lenin st., Kovrov

+Vladimir region, 601900

+Russia

 address:

 address:

-Vladimir region, 601900

-address:

 +7 49232 48720

 phone:

 fax-no:

 +7 49232 48722

 e-mail:

 cicle@cicle.ru

 '''

 Figure 2: Model 1 for displaying contact information.
-In this model registrants provide data in English and optionally in local characters.
-The registrars display it in English.
+In this model registrants provide data in US-ASCII7, and optionally in local characters.
+The registrars display it in US-ASCII7.

 In this model, registrants provide their registration data in a script that can be accepted by the registrar, and registrars provide a point of contact for transliteration and abuse issues on request.
-The registrars will also forward the same information to registry.
+The registrars will also forward the same information to the registry.